 So, what is thin content?

 Thin content is content that provides no value to the visitors.
 Cloaked pages, low-quality affiliate pages, or blog posts with little content are 3considered as thin content.
-And thin content is often stuffed with keywords with the sole purpose to rank higher on search engines as how we have discussed earlier in the keyword stuffing section.
+And thin content is often stuffed with keywords with the sole purpose of ranking higher on search engines as how we have discussed earlier in the keyword stuffing section.

-As Google is constantly updating their algorithm to provide the best user experience for their users, only web pages that satisfy the user’s search intent shows up high on search result pages.
+As Google is constantly updating their algorithm to provide the best user experience for its users, only web pages that satisfy the user’s search intent show up high on search result pages.
 This is not possible with thin content.
-If you don’t put the effort into creating content that adds value to your visitors and educate them about your products or services, it’s not possible to increase your site’s organic traffic.
+If you don’t put the effort into creating content that adds value to your visitors and educates them about your products or services, it’s not possible to increase your site’s organic traffic.

 Solution: We suggest writing the best content on the chosen topic.
 You want to show your expertise and position your site as an authority within your niche.
 We understand that it’s not possible to write in-depth content for every topic.
-But you can write unique and original content that will help convey your business message to your potential customers.
-Linchpin, a digital marketing agency conducted a case study by implementing a long-form SEO content strategy for 6 months and increased their organic search traffic and generated more leads.
+However, you can write unique and original content that will help convey your business message to your potential customers.
+Linchpin, a digital marketing agency conducted a case study by implementing a long-form SEO content strategy for 6 months to increase their organic search traffic and generate more leads.

 You’re Having Technical SEO Issues

-Technical SEO issues can cause a huge impact on your search traffic and rankings.
+Technical SEO issues can have a huge impact on your search traffic and rankings.
 It is extremely important to resolve your website’s technical SEO issues before implementing on-page SEO efforts.

 In this section, we will provide the common technical SEO issues you may encounter and how to fix them.
 Some of them might be slightly technical.

 It’s good if you understand the common technical SEO issues and learn how to solve them.